 In general, a 'spawn sandwich' approach works pretty well.
 As in, put half of your substrate down onto the ground, then spread the spawn over top of that, and then cover the spawn with the remaining half of the substrate.

-After this, simply make sure that the patch is kept damp.
+After this, simply make sure that the patch doesn't dry out completely.
 Water it with the garden hose during dry spells.
+A patch does not need to be kept totally damp all the time - mushrooms have evolved to cope with dry periods and then crop when environmental conditions are right, as evidenced by the multitude of mushrooms that grow in the wild in spots entirely untended by humans.
 After a few months to a year, you should notice some good crops of mushrooms pop up when conditions are suitable!

 To keep the mushrooms growing, top up the patch with fresh substrate each winter, to keep the fungus well fed for the next season.